 - We are hoping to have all devices ready by the start of school

-- In general, new devices are provided at the start of 6th and 9th grade.
-Once assigned you will keep the same device for 3 years of middle school or 4 years of high school.
+- In general, new devices are provided at the start of 6th.
+Once assigned you will keep the same device for 3 years of middle school.

 - If you lose or permanently damage device you will receive a replacement device up to the limits of our damage warranty program.

 What does “management” mean?

 - When managed the device can only be used with your student’s school account.
 Schools control all device settings and restrict applications.
 While in school, all content is controlled.
 This is following Andover School Committee policy.

 - While managed we can “see” your student’s screen but we can never access the camera.
 Neither IT nor teaching staff will routinely view your students screen

 - During school hours your child is restricted to using school approved applications.
 While on the school network you are not permitted to visit inappropriate sites or download inappropriate content.
 Visits to all sites are logged and all emails sent and received via your school account are archived.
 We comply with all state and federal regulations including CIPA, COPPA and FERPA.
 We may also be able to view your student’s screen during class and we can redirect your student to a particular website to facilitate class participation.
 The use of a school supplied device greatly enhances our ability to ensure a safe and productive school day experience.

 - Filtering of content only happens while students are on school premises.
 While at home it is up to each family to set boundaries on appropriate content.

 Is the device managed all the time?